Small group tour of New Zealand's South Island

 Day 1 : Christchurch

-We meet in Christchurch, introducing ourselves and enjoying a welcome guide with our tour leader.
+We meet in Christchurch, introducing ourselves and enjoying a welcome dinner with our tour leader.

 Day 2: Christchurch